- Scope and remit of the HSSREC

 - Stakeholder consultations during the developmental stage of research proposals

 c) If the University of Warwick is not the lead organisation for the research and ethical approval has been granted by another institution’s ethics committee it should not be necessary to submit the work for approval at Warwick but the Chair of the HSSREC will require a copy of the approval granted before the research at Warwick commences.
+Please note that this only applies where the project has undergone formal ethical review, this does not include other institutional approvals.

 Additional information on research ethics can be found at ESRC Research Ethics Framework